 For many women, a concern about their looks is not just an important part of being female, but a fundamental of being themselves.
 Most mothers enjoy and take great pride in dressing up their daughters from the earliest age with make-up, hair accessories, jewellery and dresses.
 A young girl can expect to get more compliments on her appearance than anything else, and soon learns the rewards of looking pretty and being considered beautiful - all of which is reinforced by Cinderella type stories.

 A girl's informal beauty lessons and training start by nursery age - and by her teens she will already have spent hundreds, if not thousands, of hours practicing and experimenting.
 During puberty, peer pressure often makes her appearance and looks become almost an obsession.
-Dissatisfaction is all too common - e.g. about half of all High School girls are on some form of weight control regime, and even plastic surgery is nowadays increasingly desired!
+Dissatisfaction is all too common - e.g. about half of all High School girls are on some form of weight control regime, andplastic surgery is increasingly sought!

 is Female Beauty?

 Judging beauty involves looking at another person and subconsciously figuring out whether you want your children to carry that person's genes.
 We judge each other by rules that we're often not even aware of.
-We may consciously admire Kate Moss's legs, but we're also viscerally attuned to small variations in the size and symmetry of facial bones and the placement of weight on the body.
+A man may admire a woman's shapely legs but is also viscerally attuned (for good and bad) to small variations in the size and symmetry of her facial bones, and the placement of weight and fat on the rest of her body.

-Research correlates the physical attraction of human males to human females to certain basic physical features, regardless of culture.
+Research correlates the physical attraction of human males to a set of basic physical features in human females, regardless of culture.
 These include:

 Our ancestors preferred to mate with "beautiful" individuals in order to leave more, and healthier, offspring than the average individual in the population.
-The process of evolution then further emphasises "beautiful" characteristics - in women the overhead of say an extra pound of flesh on the bust has proven to be a far more successful survival technique than say stronger muscles.
+The process of evolution then further emphasises "beautiful" characteristics, for example in women the overhead of an extra pound of fat on the buttocks has self-evidently proven to be a far more successful survival technique than a extra pound of muscle.

 A common finding in studies is that males prefer females who are young, strong and healthy - but above all who are fertile and at the peak of their reproductive potential.
 A woman's ability to bear children is dependent upon her age and hormone levels.
-A woman is at her reproductive peak around the age of 20, even with the support of modern medicine (HRT, IVF, ...) her fertility has declined two thirds by age 44, and it's usually spent by 54.
+A woman is at her reproductive peak around the age of 20, even with the support of modern medicine (HRT, IVF, ...) her fertility has declined dramatically by her early 40's, and a pregnancy in her 50's would be exceptional.

 If a woman is ever going to be considered "beautiful" it's in the years from her late puberty (typically 15 or 16), when her body has fully rounded out, to her early 20's, before gravity and the passage of time have started to work their first ravages.
-The male eye is astonishing good at picking up the first sign of aging in an otherwise perfectly youthful beauty - signs of character around the eye's, bad teeth, or less than firm buttocks and warning lights flash and marks are subconsciously deducted.
+The male eye and mind is astonishing good at subconsciously picking up the first signs of aging in a young woman.

 The female face is particularly easy to read for signs of aging.
 The youthful woman has large eyes and plump lips.
-The apparent size of these features peaks in the early 20s when fertility also peaks.
-As fertility declines, the lips dry and shrink, the skin wrinkles and the flesh round the eyes causes them to look smaller.
+The apparent size of these features' peaks in the early 20s when fertility also peaks.
+As fertility declines, the lips dry and shrink, fine lines appear around the eye's - the skin wrinkles and the flesh round the eyes causes them to look smaller.

 Age is the foremost enemy of beauty, but ill health and overexposure to sunlight also take their toll.
 Wrinkles are not due purely to chronological age.
 Most skin specialists say that the majority of wrinkles are due to sunlight, as a result of constant exposure to the sun the face skin ages more quickly and more visibly than any other part of the body.
 Avoiding the Sun is the best way to prevent or delay wrinkles, although we do need some natural light for health, while sunbathing will considerably hasten it.